miklevin/MikeLev.in/_posts/2024-11-01-deep-debugging-llm-ghost.md

 Thank you for the correction.
 It's a valuable lesson in not overcomplicating solutions and first checking the basics of object lifecycle and instance management.

-**Me**: Rephrase the recommendation so I can give it as explicit instructions to the code AI assistant on this code block, with all the now-usual unintended consequences, genie wish distortion compensators and monkeys paw prevention linguistic apparatus in place to ensure a clean and precise and not over-ambitious and not going off-program creative undermining implementation.
+**Me**: Rephrase the recommendation so I can give it as explicit instructions to the Cursor AI assistant on this code block, with all the now-usual unintended consequences, genie wish distortion compensators and monkeys paw prevention linguistic apparatus in place to ensure a clean and precise and not over-ambitious and not going off-program creative undermining implementation.